myexperiments-blog/myexperiments-blog.github.io/_drafts/2019-03-29-brute-force-encrypted-file.md

 I was solving a CTF challenge when I came in contact with an encrypted file I downloaded from a FTP that I had just compromised.
 I decided to write a quick write up about how I managed to find the cipher algorithm used to encrypt the file in the goal of brute forcing it.

 Actually, there is no process or magic trick to truly define the cipher algorithm used from an encrypted file.
-What I managed to do is improve your chance to find the good one straight away (In my CTF I was super lucky, in real life things can be much more difficult).
+What I managed to do here is to improve your chance to find the good cipher algorithm (In my CTF I was super lucky, in real life things can be much more difficult).

 # Operating mode